List of Mad Men characters: Bud and Judy Campbell

 Andrew "Bud" Campbell, Jr. (Rich Hutchman) and Judy (Miranda Lilley) are Pete's elder brother and sister-in-law.
-Bud is an accountant and is the strongly favored child of their parents —it is understood that he alone will inherit his father's fortune.
+Bud is an accountant and is the strongly favored child of their parents; it is understood that he alone will inherit his father's fortune.
 It is further shown when following her husband's death, Dorothy Campbell refers to her sons as "salt and pepper".
 After the death of their father in "Flight 1", Bud reveals to Pete the precarious financial state their father created and arranges for the liquidation of their mother's assets so that she can live comfortably.
 Bud tells Pete that he and Judy have no plans to have children, and he lets slip to their mother Pete and Trudy's exploration of adoption.
 In Season 6, Bud is angry when Pete selects a third party investment bank to take SCDP public rather than involving his business.
 In the episode "In Care Of", Bud and Pete tacitly agree to not pursue a potentially costly investigation of Manolo Colon, after learning he had eloped with their mother, who disappeared off the cruise ship on which they were honeymooning.

 Tammy Campbell

-Tammy Campbell is Pete and Trudy Campbell’s only child.
+Tammy Campbell is Pete and Trudy Campbell's only child.
 Tammy was born between September 7 and 10, 1965.
 The labor was long and difficult.
 Pete and Trudy Campbell believed they could not conceive a child, and they had consulted a fertility specialist.
-They discussed adoption, could not agree about it, and it was then revealed in Season 4’s episode, "The Rejected.” that Trudy’s father disclosed Trudy’s pregnancy to Pete.
-Trudy’s father, Tom, said he would give Pete $1,000 if the baby were a boy and $500 if it were a girl.
+They discussed adoption, could not agree about it, and it was then revealed in Season 4's episode, "The Rejected.” that Trudy's father disclosed Trudy's pregnancy to Pete.
+Trudy's father, Tom, said he would give Pete $1,000 if the baby were a boy and $500 if it were a girl.

-Tammy’s mother, Trudy Campbell, is unaware that Pete has another child, a baby boy.
-He was born in November 1960.
-The mother, Peggy Olson, placed the child up for adoption.
+Tammy's mother, Trudy Campbell, is unaware of Pete's child with Peggy Olson.